-One of the primary reasons that WordPress websites receive poor performance scores is due to unnecessarily large image files.
-Images that are uploaded in sizes that are way to large for what is needed to display.
+One of the primary reasons WordPress websites receive poor performance scores is unnecessarily large image files.
+Images that are uploaded in sizes that are way too large for what is needed to display.
 Many times by thousands of pixels.

-This is where knowing the exact size required by your theme for certain areas, and then creating and uploading images no larger than necessary is critical to your site's speed metrics.
+You want to know the exact size required by your theme for certain areas.
+Then, create and upload images no larger than necessary.
+This process is critical to your site's speed metrics.